untracked-tx/blockchain-club/docs/diagrams/README.md

 ---

-*These diagrams provide comprehensive visual documentation of the UCD Blockchain Club Protocol architecture and workflows.*
+*These diagrams provide comprehensive visual documentation of the CU Denver Blockchain Club Protocol architecture and workflows.*